Lafayette Violent Crimes Defense Attorney

 Attentively and Aggressively Defending Your Future

 Attorney Jordan T. Precht is a bold and aggressive attorney who knows how to bring a powerful fight to court in his clients’ defense.
-If you are facing harsh or wrongful accusations of violent crimes like assault, battery, or murder, contact Precht Law Firm immediately to get started on your defense.
+If you are facing harsh or wrongful accusations of violent crimes like assault, battery, or murder, contact Precht & Brown, Attorneys at Law immediately to get started on your defense.

 What are the Differences between Misdemeanor and Felony Assault?

 As defined by Louisiana law, assault is an attempt to cause physical injury to another person, such as attempting to strike someone with a hand or object and missing.
 Assault is also any intentional act or threat of action that reasonably causes a person to feel afraid of impending violence.
 While words alone do not constitute assault, if a person threatens to attack or injure another, appears to have the ability to carry out the threat, and causes the other person to reasonably believe that they are about to be struck or injured, the offender has committed an assault.

 Assault can be charged at either the misdemeanor or felony level, depending on the nature of the crime.
 For instance, simple assault is an assault that is committed without a dangerous weapon and is a misdemeanor.
 Aggravated assault, assault committed with a dangerous weapon, is also a misdemeanor.
 However, an assault that is committed with a firearm is a felony.

 A person convicted of simple assault in Louisiana could face the following penalties:

 - up to 90 days in jail;